-CSE641 Object-Oriented Programming (3 Credits)
+CSE6041 - Object-Oriented Programming for Modern Development (3 Credits)

-This course provides a theoretical and practical understanding of object-oriented programming and design.
-Students will develop the essential problem-solving and programming skills needed to write well-structured object-oriented programs.
+This course provides a theoretical and practical understanding of object- oriented programming and design.
+Students will develop the essential problem- solving and programming skills needed to write well-structured object-oriented programs.
 They will also explore many other important techniques, such as modern distributed systems and component technology, based on the concepts that have made object-oriented programming today's predominant software development method.